Mansitos/F1-Data-Analysis-R-Language/README.md

 ### University Project.
 Course: Advanced Data Science 2020 (UNIUD)
 Exam mark/score: 30L (max)

+The HTML file you have to check:  **A journey through 71 years of Formula 1 _ Final Report.html**

-What you can find here:
+**What you can find here:**
-- A PDF report about the last 71 years of F1 (the result of the project, what you should check!)
+- An HTML report about the last 71 years of F1 (the result of the project, what you should check!)
 - R + Rmd code about the analysis (first part: code and tests, second part: report)
 - The report is the HTML file, open it with your browser
 - The code is public, the dataset too (available on kaggle.com, link in the introduction)